cedricwalter/cedricwalter.github.io/_posts/2009-09-10-maven-jaxws-proxies-stubs-generation-and-deployment-to-artifactory.md

 </distributionManagement>
 ```

 And to your settings.xml your administrator credentials (note don’t try admin/password against my artifactory repository, I use way more complex passwords).
-Note that the maven deploy plugin is able to detect if your artifact contains the word SNAPSHOT, if yes it will use the &lt;<span class="html">snapshotRepository&gt;&lt;/<span class="html">snapshotRepository&gt; and internal.repo.snapshot credentials
+Note that the maven deploy plugin is able to detect if your artifact contains the word SNAPSHOT, if yes it will use the <<span class="html">snapshotRepository></<span class="html">snapshotRepository> and internal.repo.snapshot credentials

 ```
 <servers>